The Absolute Best Barbecue Restaurants In The US

 Central BBQ - Memphis

-Another location that's widely known for its barbecue style is Memphis, Tennessee.
+One location that's widely known for its barbecue style is Memphis, Tennessee.
 Like so many other southern states, Tennessee barbecue is especially beloved by those who are from Tennessee, and of course, diners in Memphis are primed to pump it up.
 But if you're from out of town, finding the perfect example of Memphis barbecue can be daunting.
-If you've only got the capacity to only check out one barbecue joint, then let it be Central BBQ.
+If you've only got the capacity to check out one barbecue joint, then let it be Central BBQ.

 The barbecue at Central BBQ is especially delicious, with tender meat, savory side dishes, and flavors so memorable you'll be thinking about it for days afterward.
 Reviews of Central BBQ speak for themselves.
 "Meat is so beautifully smoked, it has enough flavor without sauce," one reviewer wrote.
 "The pulled pork with the mustard sauce is magic!
 Mac and cheese, BBQ beans, delish!" another added.
-Clearly, the ribs, pulled port, baked beans, and macaroni and cheese are what you should order at Central BBQ, so definitely try it out if you can.
+Clearly, the ribs, pulled pork, baked beans, and macaroni and cheese are what you should order at Central BBQ, so definitely try it out if you can.

 Franklin Barbecue - Austin

-Let's just get one thing straight: the state of Texas is one of the biggest barbecue states in America.
+Let's just get one thing straight: The state of Texas is one of the biggest barbecue states in America.
 And though it's offered at darn near every barbecue joint you could visit, smoked brisket is arguably what Texas barbecue is best known for, according to Epicurious.
 In Austin, Texas, there is one location known for its amazing brisket (and other meats, too).
 For its take on the classic smoked brisket, Franklin Barbecue is pretty legendary.
 It's such a big deal that you might have heard of it even if you're not from Texas.

 Reviews of Franklin Barbecue agree with the hype.
 "Just perfect brisket.
 Just amazing smokiness, char and tenderness," one person wrote.
 "In the end, the brisket is the far and away star of the show.
 It is so ridiculously moist and flavorful, I'm sure it will never be matched.
 It's worth the whole trip," another added.